testing-library/testing-library-docs/docs/dom-testing-library/api-async.md

 // ...
 // Wait until the callback does not throw an error and returns a truthy value.
 In this case, that means
 // it'll wait until we can get a form control with a label that matches "username".
-// The difference from `wait` is that rather than running your callback on
+// Previously, the difference from `wait` is that rather than running your callback on
 // an interval, it's run as soon as there are DOM changes in the container
 // and returns the value returned by the callback. const usernameElement = await waitForElement(